LenShustek/readtape/README.txt

- example_01.pdf         An example of a really bad block we can decode flux_transition_dispersion.jpg  A graph showing the effect of head skew VCF_Aug2020_01.pdf     The slide show about the project
+ example_01.pdf         An example of a really bad block we can decode flux_transition_dispersion.jpg  A graph showing the effect of head skew VCF_Aug2020_01.pdf     The slide show about the project src\readtape.c         The main source file, which also has the complete change
+                        log and notes about the internal program structure
 ---READTAPE source code

  src\readtape.c          main program: options, file handling, and block processing